 In retirement, Tom avidly followed the Cincinnati Reds from the comfort of his living room.
 Showing the same intensity he had as a player, Tom was nothing if not a compulsive baseball fan.
 Turning the volume off, Tom would watch the game in total silence rather than be distracted by the announcers or crowd noise.
 He showed the same intensity when he watched his son play Little League baseball.
 Tom would sit off by himself in the stands studying everything without ever uttering a word.
 At home he would discuss the game with his son in a gentle and understanding manner.
 When Tom III showed promise as a pitcher, his father built a pitching mound for him in the backyard with a home plate exactly 60 feet 6 inches away so that his son could hone his pitching skills.
 Tom III was a standout pitcher at Cedar Falls High and went on to a fine college career.

 Late in 1981 Tom was diagnosed with a double whammy of both colon and lung cancers.
 The end came relatively quickly.
 He died on Sunday September 5, 1982 at 3:30 in the afternoon, surrounded by his family.
 In accordance with his wishes his body was cremated.
-The ashes were later interred at a local cemetery.
+The ashes were later interred at Waterloo Memorial Park Cemetery in Waterloo, Iowa.

 Suzette Anderson (daughter of Tom Hurd), telephone interview, December 30.
 2007.